Alesia999/weather/README.md

 # WeatherApp

+Weather App is a single page application that presents a list of 5 European cities and shows the current weather situation for each of them.
+Clicking on a city shows the forecast in the next hours.
+City is an application-level component, it has logic of receiving current weather by city and weather forecast by city.
+Other components are presentational.
+Weather and Forecast components are responsible for having view of current weather and forecast.
+It was decided to create a separate component for a weather image, so that it could be used throughout the application.

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.